Quickstart: Provision a simulated TPM device using the Azure IoT C SDK

-If you're unfamiliar with the process of auto-provisioning, be sure to also review Auto-provisioning concepts.
-Also make sure you've completed the steps in Set up IoT Hub Device Provisioning Service with the Azure portal before continuing.
+If you're unfamiliar with the process of auto-provisioning, review Auto-provisioning concepts.
+Also, make sure you've completed the steps in Set up IoT Hub Device Provisioning Service with the Azure portal before continuing with this quickstart.

 git clone https://github.com/Azure/azure-iot-sdk-c.git --recursive

 The size of this repository is currently around 220 MB.
 You should expect this operation to take several minutes to complete.

 cmakesubdirectory in the root directory of the git repository, and navigate to that folder.

 Build the SDK and run the TPM device simulator